alanmansour/GramAI/reports/README.md

 >
 > Answer:

 We used docker to run our expreriments.
 We would run the docker image with a command like `docker run  -e WANDB_API_KEY=ourkeygoeshere train:latest training=training_fast`.
-The nice thing about using docker is that we do not loss our ability to use wandb or specify config files.
+The nice thing about using docker is that we do not lose our ability to use wandb or specify config files.
 We log into wandb by specifying an API key in an enviroment variable.
 We also specify the config file to use for the specific experiment.
 Our dockerfile for training can be found [here](./../dockerfiles/train_model.dockerfile).
 Nothing special is done in our dockerfile.
 We mostly copy things over and install requirements.
 If we are interesed in saving the model after training we can simply mount our models directory so we do not have to copy the model over after the experiment.

 ### Question 16